MiguelRobles7/medichat-ph/README.md

-# medical-chatbot
+# medichat-ph

 Major Course Output 2 for CSINTSY (Intelligent Systems) class at De La Salle University.
+An online medical diagnosis chatbot using Flask and Prolog.

+## **WARNING**
+This project was made mainly to showcase the students' skills in using Prolog for a real life scenario, **NOT for actual use.**

+## Handled Diseases
+- malaria
+- tuberculosis
+- dengue fever
+- diabetes
+  - type 1
+  - type 2
+  - gestational
+- hypertension
+- stroke
+- asthma
+- leptospirosis
+- pneumonia
+- diarrhea

 ## **Prerequisites**